Kamal 2 Deployment for SaaS

 Smart Deploy Script

-The included push-and-deploy.sh script compares your local changes against origin/main and only deploys services that actually changed:
+The included push-and-deploy.sh script compares your local changes against origin/main and only deploys services that changed:

 - Changes in